giughi/A-Model-Based-Derivative-Free-Approach-to-Black-Box-Adversarial-Examples-BOBYQA/README.md

 python Setups/Inception_BOBY_adv.py --eps=0.1 --test_size=1 --max_eval=15000
 ```

 Note, that the BOBYQA and COMBI normal case expecially need a lot of memory.
+However on a desktop with 15GB of RAM there were no problems.

 ## Analysis of the Results

-To analyse the results it is possible to use the following functions.
-Though, to run them it is necessary to write inside of the script what energy bounds have been considered.
+With the functions in ./Analysis_Results it is possible to generate the graphs in Figure 1 and 9 of the manuscript once the data are generated again.

 ## Insight into BOBYQA